trezzuri/erpnext-docs/docs/en/setting-up/data/data-import.md

 ### 4.2 Submit After Import

-In ERPNext document types are mainly of two types - masters and transactions.
+In SOMA document types are mainly of two types - masters and transactions.
 The masters are records like Customer and Task which can only be saved not submitted.
 Transactions like Sales Orders, Purchase Invoices are submittable documents and can be submitted.

 When you select a submittable document type for Import, you can tick **Submit After Import** to submit the document after it is imported.